 Philadelphia, PA -The Philly Cheesesteak is a long, crusty roll loaded with thinly sliced sautéed ribeye steak and melted cheese.
-Often, the cheese of preference is Cheez Whiz for the out of town patron, but American and provolone are acceptable alternatives for the locals.
+The cheese of preference is often Cheez Whiz for the out-of-town patron, but American and provolone are acceptable alternatives for the locals.

 The cheesesteak made its first appearance in 1930.
-When Pat Olivieri, a South Philly hot dog merchant considered putting a couple of pieces of steak from the butcher on top of his grill.
+When Pat Olivieri, a South Philly hot dog merchant, considered putting a couple of steak pieces from the butcher on top of his grill.
 A taxi cab driver recognized the aroma and requested a steak sandwich of his own.
-The following day, rumor of the savoury lunch had spread, and cabbies came to Olivieri demanding steak specialty sandwiches.
-Shortly after, Olivieri established a shop on 9th Street and Passyunk Avenue, Pat’s King of Steaks, in order to promote his invention.
-Ultimately, he included cheese to the recipe.
-Nowadays, Pat’s grills are sizzling 24 hours a day, just as are Geno’s Steaks, the competing shop across the street.
-For practically 50 years, the two shops have waged a friendly rival, with Geno’s founder, Joe Vento, proclaiming it was he, not Olivieri, who initially included cheese to the steak sandwich.
+The following day, rumor of the savory lunch had spread, and cabbies came to Olivieri demanding steak specialty sandwiches.
+Shortly after, Olivieri established a shop on 9th Street and Passyunk Avenue, Pat’s King of Steaks, to promote his invention.
+Ultimately, he included cheese in the recipe.
+Nowadays, Pat’s grills are sizzling 24 hours a day, as are Geno’s Steaks, the competing shop across the street.
+For practically 50 years, the two shops have waged a friendly rival, with Geno’s founder, Joe Vento, proclaiming that he, not Olivieri, initially included cheese to the steak sandwich.

 Pat’s King of Steaks - The original home of the cheesesteak, Pat’s King of Steaks has been owned and operated by the Olivieri family for 87 years and counting.
 A 24-hour shop, Pat’s shuts down for only 48 hours each year: Thanksgiving and Christmas.
 1237 E. Passyunk Avenue, (215) 468-1546, patskingofsteaks.com